Value-Based Selling: The Ultimate Guide to What It Is and How to Do It

 How does it feel when that happens?
 Not particularly good, of course.
 We all want to be heard.
 We all want to feel important, and valued, and like our experience matters.
 But that person who unloaded on you?
 They also missed out on all of the information they could’ve gathered.

-That’s the reason you have to listen first in a value-based sales approach.
+That’s the reason you have to listen first.
 Most people listen out of a sense of obligation.
 They know that there’s an element of reciprocation in conversation: you listen enough, then you get to talk again.

 But talking alone does you no good.
 What you need is the right information from your client so you can help them make an informed buying decision.
 You can only do that if you listen effectively.